TuneMash/TuneMash/README.md

 <h1>TuneMash</h1>

-This title is associated with a developing free to play online rhythm game, with leaderboards, low requirements and a lot of fun!
+This title is associated with a developing free to play online rhythm game, with leaderboards and a lot of fun!

 **🌱 I’m currently learning**
 C# , Python, JavScript, HTML5, CSS, MySQL.